Independent Network customers enjoy service that’s second-to-none. Find out about what makes them so happy.

 Can I fit a new door to an existing uPVC porch?

-There is no reason why not but it depends on the frame thickness’.
+There is no reason why you could not fit a UPVC door into an existing porch, but it will depend on the frame thickness and as it will need to be compatible with the design that you choose.
 Speak to your local installer for further advice.

 What are sash windows?